 Thrissur is possibly best known for its annual elephant festival called the Thrissur Pooram.
 As one of the biggest festivals in Kerala, it is often called the Pooram of all Poorams or the meetings of all meetings.
 Devotees and spectators from all parts of the state make a beeline to the Thrissur Pooram festival to enjoy the colorful celebration and decorated elephants.

-The legend behind the annual elephant festival is believed to trace back to a time when neighboring godly kings and queens met for a day of celebration.
-Arriving with an entourage of draped ornaments, decorated elephants and panchavadyam, the group would celebrate at a local temple for 2 days and end the festivities with a large display of fireworks.
+The legend behind the annual elephant festival is traced back to a time when neighboring godly kings and queens met for a day of celebration.
+Arriving with an entourage of draped ornaments, decorated elephants, and Panchavadyam, the group would celebrate at a local temple for 2 days and end the festivities with a large display of fireworks.

-Over the years Thrissur Pooram has evolved into a friendly competition between neighbors of Paramekkavu and Thiruvambadi, which lavishly decorate up to a maximum of fifteen elephants each for display at the festival.
+Over the years Thrissur Pooram has evolved into a friendly competition between neighbors of Paramekkavu and Thiruvambadi.
+People lavishly decorate up to a maximum of fifteen elephants each for display at the festival.
 Next is the Kudamattam, rapid, rhythmic change of colorful umbrellas and sequins with Pandimelam, the traditional orchestra.

 Two lines of caparisoned elephants face each other, each with an umbrella and a peacock fan carrier.
 When the percussion and wind orchestras standing between the lines reaches a crescendo, the display of umbrellas over the elephants is changed by the mahouts, the men who drive the elephants.
-This continue until the elephants depart at sunset, and many umbrellas of various sizes, shapes, colors and designs that have adorned each elephant.
+This continues until the elephants depart at sunset.
+Many umbrellas of various sizes, shapes, colors, and designs adorn each elephant.